hashicorp/terraform-provider-azurerm/website/docs/r/role_assignment.html.markdown

 * `principal_id` - (Required) The ID of the Principal (User, Group or Service Principal) to assign the Role Definition to.
 Changing this forces a new resource to be created.

-~> **NOTE:** The Principal ID is also known as the Object ID (ie not the "Application ID" for applications).
-To assign Azure roles, the Principal mush have `Microsoft.Authorization/roleAssignments/write` permissions.
+~> **NOTE:** The Principal ID is also known as the Object ID (i.e. not the "Application ID" for applications).
+To assign Azure roles, the Principal must have `Microsoft.Authorization/roleAssignments/write` permissions.
 See [documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) for more information.
+For role assignments scoped to the `Microsoft.Marketplace` provider, the calling principal must first be assigned Privileged Role Administrator (like `Owner` role) or Global Administrator.
+See [documentation](https://learn.microsoft.com/en-us/marketplace/create-manage-private-azure-marketplace-new#prerequisites) for more information.

 * `condition` - (Optional) The condition that limits the resources that the role can be assigned to.
 Changing this forces a new resource to be created.